Junktown by Ralph Bakshi

 Wizards

 Near the end of the 1970s, Bakshi took a different turn.
 He directed two fantasy films which had a more family friendly tone: 'Wizards' (1977) and 'Lord of the Rings' (1978).
-'Wizards' is set in a post-apocalytic future, where two wizards combat each other.
+'Wizards' is set in a post-apocalyptic future, where two wizards combat each other.
 One uses traditional magic, the other modern technology and Nazi propaganda film footage.
 'Wizards' featured graphic contributions by cartoonists Ian Miller and Mike Ploog.
-Unfortunately, the film had the bad luck of premiering around the same time as 'Star Wars'.
-Soon film theaters played George Lucas' SF saga rather than provide screens for 'Wizards', which prevented it from making its money back.
-It nevertheless reached cult status later.
+At the request of George Lucas, who was directing 'Star Wars' at the time, Bakshi shortened his original title, 'War Wizards' to 'Wizards'.
+In exchange, Mark Hamill (Luke Skywalker in 'Star Wars') was allowed to voice an elf in 'Wizards' in between filmings.
+'Wizards' did well with viewers, just like 'Star Wars'.
+Unfortunately, film theaters now started programming George Lucas' SF saga, rather than provide screens for 'Wizards', which prevented it from making its money back.
+The picture nevertheless reached cult status later.

 Lord of the Rings